bulithakawushika/Fish-Classification-ML-Model-CNN/README.md

 First, we need to develop and train our CNN model, then we can proceed to deploy our model.

-First we are going to train a binary classification model by using a pre-trained model 'MobileNet'.
+First, we are going to train a binary classification model by using a pre-trained model 'MobileNet'.
 Model have been trained by using 12000 Test Data and 68000 Training Data for two classes, which is Fish vs Not-Fish.

 Then, We made our own custom model for the classification model and trained for 20 classes using 6000 Test data and 34000 training dataset.